ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 #### Modulating cwnd in ProbeRTT {#modulating-cwnd-in-probertt}

-If BBR decides it needs to enter the ProbeRTT state (see the "ProbeRTT" section below), its goal is to quickly reduce C.inflight and drain the bottleneck queue, thereby allowing measurement of BBR.min_rtt.
-To implement this mode, BBR bounds C.cwnd to BBR.MinPipeCwnd, the minimal value that allows pipelining (see the "Minimum cwnd for Pipelining" section, above):
+If BBR decides it needs to enter the ProbeRTT state (see {{probertt}}), its goal is to quickly reduce C.inflight and drain the bottleneck queue, thereby allowing measurement of BBR.min_rtt.
+To implement this mode, BBR bounds C.cwnd to BBR.probe_rtt_cwnd, which is BBR.ProbeRTTCwndGain (0.5) times the estimated BDP, with a floor of BBR.MinPipeCwnd, the minimal value that allows pipelining (see the "Minimum cwnd for Pipelining" section, above).

+BBR computes BBR.probe_rtt_cwnd once per ProbeRTT episode, in SaveProbeRTTCwnd(), at the moment the BBR.min_rtt filter expires and ProbeRTT is scheduled, and holds it fixed for the duration of the episode (see
+{{probertt-logic}}):

 ~~~~
-  ProbeRTTCwnd():
+  SaveProbeRTTCwnd():
-    probe_rtt_cwnd = BDPMultiple(BBR.bw, BBR.ProbeRTTCwndGain)
+    probe_rtt_cwnd = BDPMultiple(BBR.ProbeRTTCwndGain)
-    probe_rtt_cwnd = max(probe_rtt_cwnd, BBR.MinPipeCwnd)
+    BBR.probe_rtt_cwnd = max(probe_rtt_cwnd, BBR.MinPipeCwnd)
-    return probe_rtt_cwnd

   BoundCwndForProbeRTT():
     if (BBR.state == ProbeRTT)
-      C.cwnd = min(C.cwnd, ProbeRTTCwnd())
+      C.cwnd = min(C.cwnd, BBR.probe_rtt_cwnd)
 ~~~~